-I stayed in a private room.
-Had it’s own shower.
-The place was a good location about a fifteen minute walk from the Centro Historico.
+I stayed in a private room which had its own shower.
+The place was a good location about a fifteen-minutee walk from the Centro Historico.
 It was clean, and the breakfast was decent.
 Did not seem like a party hotel, but I wasn’t looking for a party so maybe I missed it?
 I felt safe, and I would stay there again.

 Transportation: I mostly walked and then grabbed cabs when I got tired.
 Cabs were pretty cheap, so I didn’t worry about public transit.

 Tours: I went on two organized tours, both were with the company that partnered with my hostel.
 One was a city tour, and the second was a day trip to Colonia.
 Both were a good value, and they had basic itineraries that any tour company would cover.
 If you want to travel slow, you could probably hit everything on the city tour on your own, although I’m a sucker for a good tour guide.
 The Colonia trip could easily be done by renting a car or figuring out public transit–just depends on how much you want to budget and how much time you have.

 Food: I ate breakfast in the hostel and a lot of lunches at the Mercado del Puerto.
 For dinners, I mostly grabbed small meals at cafes near my hostel.
 These were nothing to write home about.
 Two quick notes.
 1) Avoid anything called pizza.
 You know this in your heart, but in a moment of weakness you may forget.
 Don’t do it.
 It’s not worth it.
 2) If you accidentally order a french fry omelet, it’s okay to pretend to eat it and hide some in your napkin.